The Rigstar Training and Testing Center was established in Dec. 1998

 Old style Sample, no longer issued, of attendees Awarded Rigstar Certification ID cards.

 "" Primary Certification Card ""

-Front Certificate with photo and student's name, ID # and date of birth, Cert.
+Front Certification card shows student's photo and name, ID # and date of birth, Cert.
 Classification and security Logo

 The front of this card has a security feature which is at the botton right hand corner of each card.

 Three 3D Hologram Globes on top of a triangle and surrounded with small stars as shown below for authantisity